bharatbalothia/wcelab-OpenShift_CICD_ECI/CICD-process-tasks.md

       1. Check in Code changes to the Task branch
       2. Build/Update the app and agent containers with the new Code changes (hot deployment)
       3. Optional: Use Foundation container to apply DB extensions to the **Team Environment** transactional schema (entity deployer/DDL)
+   3. Update helm charts with new environment specific changes, task changes/customizations and check-in to Task branch
    3. Test customizations in **Task Environment**
 3. Pull Request for Task to Team Git branch
    1. Extract Task Configuration